 \textbf{Implementations.} To render static content, we directly utilize GNT's pretrained weights.
 The possibility to re-use pretrained weights is one advantage of our GNT adaptation (\secref{sec: gnt adapt}).
 We emphasize that the pretrained GNT is never exposed to the dynamic scenes we are evaluating on.
 Please see \secref{supp sec: implement} for more implementation details.

 \textbf{Baselines and evaluation metrics.} We compare to scene-specific methods to assess whether scene-specific optimization can be reduced.
-On both datasets we compare to Nerfies~\citep{Park2020NerfiesDN}, HyperNeRF~\citep{Park2021HyperNeRFAH}, and NSFF~\citep{Li2020NeuralSF}.
+On both datasets we compare to Nerfies~\citep{Park2020NerfiesDN}, HyperNeRF~\citep{Park2021HyperNeRFAH}, NSFF~\citep{Li2020NeuralSF}, and TiNeuVox~\citep{Fang2022FastDR}.
+We run TiNeuVox on each video for 40k steps, double the default of 20k iterations.
+This gives TiNeuVox an additional advantage.
 On NVIDIA Dynamic Scenes data, we additionally compare to DVS~\citep{Gao2021DynamicVS} and DynIBaR~\citep{Li2022DynIBaRND}.
 We use PSNR, SSIM~\citep{Wang2004ImageQA} and LPIPS~\citep{Zhang2018TheUE} on the full image, dynamic area, and static area following prior work~\citep{Li2022DynIBaRND}.
 On the DyCheck iPhone data, we also compare to T-NeRF~\citep{Gao2022MonocularDV} and report masked PSNR (mPSNR), masked SSIM (mSSIM), and masked LPIPS (mLPIPS) following the dataset protocol (see~\citet{Gao2022MonocularDV} Appendix~C).
 For all metrics, to avoid a result skewed by the scene with the most frames, we first compute the averaged metric over all frames for a scene, and then compute the mean across all scenes' averaged metrics.